ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 it should be encrypted from the end client to the hub provider (unreadable by the local provider).

+## Alice sends a message to the room

+After Bob has joined the room, Alice creates a message using the MIMI content format {{?I-D.ietf-mimi-content}}, and sends a `ds.send_message` ({ev-sendmessage}) event to the Hub.

+## The hub/owning provider fans out the message

+If the hub provider accepts the message it fans the message out to all guest servers, which in this case is Bob's server.

+The hub provider also fans out any messages which originate from itself (ex: removing clients of deleted users).

+## Bob sends a message to the room

+This is no different from Alice sending a message, which is fanned out in exactly the same way.

 ## Alice adds Cathy

-Alice gets the identifier for Cathy, obtains consent, claims initial keying material for her clients, and adds her to the room in exactly the same way as in previous steps.
+Alice gets the identifier for Cathy and waits for her to join the room in exactly the same way as in previous steps.

 ## Alice removes Bob from the room

-Alice removes Bob by sending an updateRoom transaction.
-In MLS 1.0 it contains a Commit with a ParticipantListPatch proposal (removing Bob@b.example) and Remove proposals for Bob's client, no Welcome, a GroupInfo object, and a full `ratchet_tree` extension.
+Alice removes Bob by sending an `ds.commit` event, which in turn contains an `m.room.user` event which removes Bob from the participant list.
+The same commit also contains proposals to remove Bob's client.

 # Rooms and Events {#rooms-and-events}